By Sandra L. Gottlieb, Esq., Condo and HOA Legal Counsel

 Format of Minutes

 The minutes should begin with the association name and the date and place of the meeting.
 It should also state what type of meeting is being held, i.e. whether it is a regular or executive session board meeting, whether it is a special meeting of the board or membership, or whether it is an annual association membership meeting.
 Those in attendance in an official capacity (such as a board member, manager, guest, attorney, or similar guest) should be noted.
 The presence of a quorum and the time the meeting was called to order should be included.
-It is important to note if the association’s attorney was present at the meeting.
+It is important to note if the association’s attorney was present at an executive session meeting.
 This will protect the association’s attorney-client privilege that may attach to communications at the meeting that are referenced in the minutes taken during the meeting and help ensure that the minutes are subject to the privilege.

 Timing elements should also be stated.
 The time the meeting is called to order, any board member who arrives late or leaves early (which may affect any vote taken) and when the meeting is adjourned should be stated.